sinhp/sinhp.github.io/_pages/about.md

 With my advisor <a href="https://www.cs.bham.ac.uk/~sjv/" target="_blank">Steve Vickers</a> we have been investigating some of the 2-categorical aspects of toposes from logical point of view.
 To know more I invite you to look at my <a href="/research/" target="_blank">research profile.</a>

 Prior to joining Birmingham I was in Western University in London Ontario where I did my masters in pure mathematics.
-I learnt logic and category theory from [John Bell](https://www.uwo.ca/philosophy/people/bell.html) and differential geometry from <a href="http://www-home.math.uwo.ca/~mpinson/" target="_blank">Prof. Martin Pinsonnault</a>.
+I learnt logic and category theory from [John Bell](https://www.uwo.ca/philosophy/people/bell.html) and differential geometry from <a href="http://www-home.math.uwo.ca/~mpinson/" target="_blank">Martin Pinsonnault</a>.
 I was born in Iran and I have lived in Canada and UK.